MarcPG1905/PooperMC/README.md

 Some of the major features that we hope to add in the future are:
 - Simple and lightweight TAB-list utility.
 - A wider range of moderation utilities, such as vanishing.
-- Some features using inventory-interfaces instead of pure commands.
+- Some features use inventory interfaces instead of pure commands.
 - More translations, to make the plugin and all servers using it, accessible to anyone.

 ## Contact